roundbrackets/zugata/README.md

 Because this takes some time it would make sense to start a background process to do this, but I am not doing that.

 I am sure there are many ways to solve this.
-Ther most straightforward one is to get all the messages and loop through them.
-I did that, then I decided to requesry after each set of processed messages and update the query to exclude the emails I have already found.
+The most straightforward one is to get all the messages and loop through them.
+I did that, then I decided to re-query after each set of processed messages and update the query to exclude the emails I have already found.

 I haven't verified that the result set is correct.
 A way to do that would be to execute the query with all the senders in the exclude list.
-I should return an empty reult set.
+I should return an empty result set.

 I decided to use the user's email address as requestid.
 Having uniquely identified the user I could prevent multiple concurrent requests.

 Emails
 ------

+What's with the {}?
+I'm skeptical.
+I tried to figure when and why one might use this syntax, but found little other than "don't do it".
+I implemented the API to assume it's URL encoded.
+A request as formatted below will still work.
+However, what happens when you do this really depends on your webserver.

 To retrieve the emails: